Lehigh Valley: Telecommunications

 The Lehigh Valley area initially was served only by the 215 area code from 1947 (when the North American Numbering Plan of the Bell System went into effect) until 1994.
 With the region's growing population, the Lehigh Valley was granted area code 610 in 1994.
 Today, the Lehigh Valley is mainly covered by 610.
 An overlay area code, 484, was added to the 610 service area in 1999.
-Area code 835 is expected to become available in the Lehigh Valley in 2022.
+Area code 835 entered service on September 2, 2022.

 Wine

-The Lehigh Valley AVA, which was designated an official American Viticultural Area in March 2008, includes 230 acre of vineyards planted to several Vitis vinifera and French-American hybrid grape varieties.
+Lehigh Valley AVA, which was designated an official American Viticultural Area in March 2008, includes 230 acre of vineyards planted to several Vitis vinifera and French-American hybrid grape varieties.
 Blue Mountain Vineyards in New Tripoli accounts of over 50 acre of the 230 acres and has won national and international awards.
-Fifteen to twenty percent of all wine produced commercially in Pennsylvania comes from grapes grown in the Lehigh Valley AVA.
+As of 2008, an estimated 15 to 20% of all wine produced commercially in Pennsylvania comes from grapes grown in the Lehigh Valley AVA.

-Notable people from the Lehigh Valley
+Notable people

 Since its settlement in the 18th century, the Lehigh Valley has been the birthplace or home to several famous Americans, including: